Young and Mature Orchard Irrigation and Chemigation Calculator

 Enter mature-orchard ETc for the irrigation period.
 Select the crop.
 Tree age appears only for almond or walnut.
 Other crops are treated as mature trees with no age adjustment.

 Adjusted ETc = mature ETc × the crop/tree-age adjustment.
-Irrigated acres = total area × wetted area %.
+Irrigated acres = total orchard/block acres.
 Irrigation depth to apply = net irrigation ÷ application efficiency.
+Wetted area is not used in this calculation.

 Use this as a planning estimate.
 Check and adjust the recommendation with soil moisture sensors, field observations, and plant-based methods such as stem water potential, pressure chamber readings, microtensiometers, or canopy/leaf water-stress observations.